DeepPavlovAdmin/convai/README.md

 # News

+- July 20: **Additional dataset published:** This [dataset](http://convai.io/data/) was collected during [DeepHack.Chat](http://deephack.me/chat) hackathon as a part of [ConvAI2](http://convai.io/) competition and contains.
+The dataset contains more than **2000 dialogues** for [PersonaChat task](http://convai.io/#personachat-convai2-dataset) where human evaluators recruited via crowd sourcing platform [Yandex.Toloka](https://toloka.yandex.com/) chatted with bots submitted by teams.

 - July 10: **'Wild' evaluation started:** Evaluation by human volunteers is open.
 Chat with competing bots to help us select the winner!
 Bots are available in Messenger [m.me/convai.io](https://m.me/convai.io) and Telegram [t.me/Convai_chat_bot](https://t.me/Convai_chat_bot).

 - May 9: **Hackathon:** We will be organizing a *non-compulsory* hackathon around the competition: [DeepHack.Chat Hackathon](http://convai.io/#deephackchat-hackathon).
 The most promising team attending will receive a **travel grant** to attend NIPS 2018!!